The gluten-free craze is huge in America.

 Luckily, the gluten-free lifestyle is not foreign in any part of this country.
 Most restaurants will have plenty of options for you.
 You won’t have to completely change the way you live, especially with an abundance of gluten-free recipes available online.

-Nowadays, going gluten-free isn’t too hard because of the growing availability of gluten-free products.
+Nowadays, going gluten-free isn’t too hard because of the growing availability of non-glutenous products.
 However, just because a product is labeled ‘gluten-free’ does not necessarily mean it is healthier than products that contain gluten.

-If you are only going gluten free in hopes of a healthier lifestyle, you might need to dig deeper into other barriers that are holding you back.
+If you are only cutting gluten in hopes of a healthier lifestyle, you might need to dig deeper into other barriers that are holding you back.
 Maybe it isn’t gluten that you should focus on.
 Pay attention to small behaviors that you want to change and work on them one at a time.

 One way to avoid the food industry’s tricks is to stick to foods that don’t have complicated, hard-to-read labels.
 That usually means going for the fresh fruits and vegetables in the produce aisle- you can never go wrong with choosing whole foods.